We’re launching free support for BYOD Android devices and looking for early feedback. Interested?

 Detailed flowchart

 App Store (VPP) apps won't be installed if a host has MDM turned off or if you run out of licenses (purchased in Apple Business Manager).
 Currently, these errors aren't surfaced in Fleet.
-After turning MDM on for a host or purchasing more licenses, you can retry installing the app on the host's Host details page (learn how here).
+After turning MDM on for a host or purchasing more licenses, you can retry installing the app on the host's Host details page.
 To retry on multiple hosts at once, head to Policies > Manage Automations in Fleet and turn the app's policy automation off and back on.

 Currently, App Store apps (VPP) are not installed as Managed Apps.
 Uninstalling VPP apps is coming soon.

-Use the following policy templates to see if the software is already installed.
-Fleet uses these templates to automatically install software.
+Use the following policy templates to see if the software is already installed at at least the desired version.

 SELECT 1 FROM programs WHERE name = '<SOFTWARE_TITLE_NAME>' AND version_compare(version, '<VERSION>') >= 0;